-5.3 The governing board
+5.3 The Governing Body

-The governing board will approve this policy at each review, and hold the headteacher to account for its implementation.
+The Governing Body will approve this policy at each review, and hold the headteacher to account for its implementation.

-The governing body will appoint a senior board level (or equivalent) lead (see above) to monitor the effectiveness of this policy in conjunction with the full governing bodyd.
+The Governing Body will appoint a Safeguarding Governor to monitor the effectiveness of this policy in conjunction with the Full Governing Body.
 This is always a different person from the DSL.